-LED’s are a directional source that emit a 180° dispersion of light.
-However, this primary 180° dispersion is too broad for most directional applications as it lacks the intensity we need for light to travel between a light fitting and an interior surface.
+LED chips are a one-dimensional light source that emit a 180° dispersion of light.
+This 180° dispersion is too broad for most practical applications as it lacks the intensity we need for light to travel between a light fitting and an interior surface.

-To address this, we need to control the light produced by an LED which requires the use of a secondary component, namely a reflector or lens.
+Therefore, in order to harness the light produced by an LED, we require a secondary component, namely a reflector or lens.

 What is a reflector?

-A reflector is an OPEN cone-shaped component that is fitted around an LED chip to alter the direction of its light rays and achieve a desired beam angle.
+It is an OPEN cone component fitted around an LED chip to alter the direction of its broadest light rays.

 It often produced from plastic, metal or glass and features a solid internal coating.
 The internal surface may be smooth or multifaceted depending on the desired lighting effect.

 Reflectors do not absorb light.
-Any light rays that touch its surface are reflected, resulting in the greatest possible light efficacy.
+Any light that touches the surface is efficiently reflected.